MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -OutlookGifPickerDisabled
 This parameter is available only in the cloud-based service.

-This feature is currently in Preview, is not availalble everywhere, and is subject to change.
+This feature is currently in Preview, is not available everywhere, and is subject to change.

 The OutlookGifPickerDisabled parameter disables the GIF Search (powered by Bing) feature that's built into the Compose page in Outlook on the web.
 Valid values are: